-Fascia Transversalis is the inner outermost layer of the transversus abdominis muscle is lined by a thin layer of fascia.
+Fascia Transversalis is the inner outermost layer of the transversus abdominis muscle which is lined by a thin layer of fascia.

 Anterior and posterior surfaces of each of the three flat muscles is covered by a layer of deep (or investing) fascia.
-Generally, the layer deep to the transversus abdominis muscle (the transversalis fascia) is remarkable, which is better developed otherwise these layers are unremarkable
+Generally, the layer deep to the transversus abdominis muscle (the transversalis fascia) is remarkable, which is better developed otherwise these layers are unremarkable.

 The transversalis fascia is a continuous layer of deep fascia that lines the abdominal cavity and continues into the pelvic cavity.
 It crosses the midline anteriorly, associating with the transversalis fascia of the opposite side, and is continuous with the fascia on the inferior surface of the diaphragm.
 It is continuous posteriorly with the deep fascia covering the muscles of the posterior abdominal wall and attaches to the thoracolumbar fascia.

 After attaching to the crest of the ilium, the transversalis fascia blends with the fascia covering the muscles associated with the upper regions of the pelvic bones and with similar fascia covering the muscles of the pelvic cavity.
 At this point, it is referred to as the parietal pelvic (or endo-pelvic) fascia.

 There is therefore a continuous layer of deep fascia surrounding the abdominal cavity that is thick in some areas, thin in others, attached or free, and participates in the formation of specialized structures.

 - Superiorly, it’s constant with the quite similar layer lining the inferior aspect of the diaphragm- the diaphragmatic fascia and inferiorly with the fascia lining the iliacus muscle – the fascia iliaca.